antonkarounis/duct-tape-hook/README.md

 # DuctTapeHook

-This is a utility script that runs a webhook and runs user-defined scripts.
+This is a utility script that exposes a webhook endpoint, and runs user-defined scripts.
 The goal was to create a webhook utility that only requires Python3 installed, which is extremely common, and no additional libraries.

 It is (I am) biased towards an Ubuntu-flavored Linux system with Systemd and Bash. *For example*, it can be used on a cheap VPS as a webhook endpoint to run CI/CD deploy scripts after a Github Action build completes successfully.